Charging your electric car is getting easier in Luxembourg!

 It’s worth thinking about: a home charging point is much more convenient and often much cheaper to use than public charging points, as these charge a flat fee in addition to the price per kWh.
 What’s more, some electricity suppliers offer special “electric vehicle” deals that are fairly advantageous, meaning that the installation (which costs between €1,700 and €2,700) can quickly pay for itself.
 Of course, you can always charge your car at home using a standard power socket, but these aren’t always easily accessible, and using an extension cord is out of the question due to the risk of overheating.
 In addition, the charging time will be much longer.

-Good to know: For the whole of 2023, the government is granting a reduction in the electricity tariff (maximum €0.50 per kWh) to all users of electric car charging points.
+Good to know: For the whole of 2023 and 2024, the government is granting a reduction in the electricity tariff (maximum €0.50 per kWh) to all users of electric car charging points.
 More information can be found at www.subvention-electricite.lu.

 Running out of battery?